- Using SafetyCulture

 Select Sensors from the list of options.

-Select the Sensors tab at the top of your screen.
+Select Sensors tab at the top of your screen.

 Tap Save.